alihamzapk/LivePeople/_datasets/2022-OC1-Hanoi-Wifi Networks Event.md

----
-schema: default
+---schema: default
-title: 2022-OC1-Hanoi-Wifi Networks Event
+title: 2022-OC1-Hanoi-Wifi Networks
 organization: Unitn
 notes: The dataset returns all WIFI networks detected by the smartphone.
 The dataset was collected as part of the WeNet project, a Horizon 2020 funded project that aims at developing a diversity-aware, machine-mediated paradigm for social interactions.
   It collected information on the eating/drinking activities of the students of the FPT University.
 resources:
 - name: nan
   url: >-
     nan
   format: nan
 license: >-
   ./../../resources/2023LivePeopleLicense.html
-dataset_name: Wifi Networks Event
+dataset_name: Wifi Networks
 location: Hanoi (Vietnam)
 latitude_map: 21.03
 longitude_map: 105.8